-Distinct from Meyasaurus, the skull of Huehuecuetzpalli was lower with a posteriorly displaced and enlarged naris.
-The premaxilla was extended anteriorly.
-The skull was narrower in dorsal view.
+Distinct from Tijubina, the skull of Huehuecuetzpalli had a posteriorlly displaced enlarged naris.
+The premaxilla was longer.
 The premaxillary ascending process extended nearly to the orbit.
-The nasal was further split by the posterodorsal expansion of the naris.
 The pineal foramen was on the frontal/parietal suture.
 The postfrontal was reduced.
 It lost contact with the upper temporal fenestra, replaced with lateral extensions of the parietal and medial extensions fo the postorbital.
-Rather than a broad and solid palate (as in Lacertulus), the pterygoid was shorter, narrower and reduced to just the transverse processes and the quadrate processes.
-The vomers and palatines were also reduced to struts.
+The palatines were reduced.

 The ilium developed a long posterior process.
 The fibula was less than half the width of the tibia.
 The calcaneum was half the size of the astragalus.
 Metatarsal 5 was shorter and further twisted.
 Metatarsals 3 and 4 were subequal.